javalite/javalite-site/content/src/activejdbc/lazy_and_eager.md

 ## Improve efficiency with eager loading

-Let's consider an example where an ORM could unexpectedly generate a huge number of inefficient queries:
+Let\'s consider an example where an ORM could unexpectedly generate a huge number of inefficient queries:

 ~~~~ {.java  .numberLines}
 List<Address> addresses = Address.findAll();